-The Pawramp is only sold online on their website and the checkout process is pretty straight forward.
+The Pawramp is only sold online on their website and the checkout process is pretty straightforward.
 They always have discount codes available, and I purchased mine during their Saint-Patrick Day 20% off Sale, which made my ramp purchase at $127.99 + tax.

 It ships from the US and took 4 days to arrive.
 I got a confirmation email with my tracking information a day after my purchase, and FedEx delivered it really quickly.
 My ramp came from California, but I know they also ship from Pennsylvania and Florida.
-I think it just depends on the closest one from your delivery address.
+I think it just depends on the closest one to your delivery address.

 The ramp comes already assembled and arrives wrapped in bubble wrap in a cardboard box.
 Pretty standard.
 Once out of the bubble wrap, simply put it up with the base on the floor and choose your desired height.
-We first set it up to 16 inches high, which is their 2nd setting and put it by our couch for our dogs and cat to sniff it and get used to this new piece of furniture in their environment.
+We first set it up to 16 inches high, which is their 2nd setting, and put it by our couch for our dogs and cat to sniff it and get used to this new piece of furniture in their environment.